-Applications are due April 12th, 2018.
-Applications received prior to this closing date qualify for the early registration fee (e.g. $475+TAX).
-Applications received after the closing date will only be accepted pending space availability and will be subject to the late registration fee (e.g. $475+$200+TAX).
+Each workshop has it’s one dealine date.
+Applications received prior to this date qualify for the early registration fee (e.g. $389+TAX).
+Applications received after the closing date will only be accepted pending space availability and will be subject to the late registration fee (e.g. $389+$25%+TAX).

 Students accepted into the workshops will be notified of their acceptance approximately a week after the early application closing date.
 Students who submit late applications will be notified of their acceptance as soon as the acceptance committee has reviewed their application.

-Apply before the early registration date of April 12th, 2018 to qualify for the early registration fee.
+Apply before the early registration date to qualify for the early registration fee.
 All applications received before the workshop closing date will be considered for the workshop and will qualify for the early registration fee.
-Students accepted into the workshops will be notified of their acceptance approximately a week after the early application closing date and will qualify for the $475+TAX registration fee.
+Students accepted into the workshops will be notified of their acceptance approximately a week after the early application closing date and will qualify for the $price+TAX registration fee.

-Applications received after the closing date will only be accepted pending space availability and will be subject to the late registration fee ($475+$200+TAX).
+Applications received after the closing date will only be accepted pending space availability and will be subject to the late registration fee (+25%+TAX).

 3. Are there awards available for the tuition?

-Yes, the CBW has secured award funding for the 2018 workshop season. $5,000 plus to support attendance during the 2018 season.
+Yes, the CBW has secured award funding for the 2021 workshop season. $5,000 plus to support attendance during the 2021 season.
 An application is required to be considered for the award.
-Awards are valued at $475 + TAX and will be applied against the workshop registration fee.
+Awards are valued at price + TAX and will be applied against the workshop registration fee.
 Only two (2) applicants per workshop will be granted a registration award, pending funding availability.

-Applications for awards must be received by 3pm EST on April 12th, 2018.
+Applications for awards must be received before the closing date.
 Decisions will be announced a week thereafter.

 4. Do I need to know how to program to take these workshops?